-Employees who wish to use District facilities after school hours must follow established procedures.
-The campus principal is responsible for scheduling the use of facilities after school hours.
-Contact the campus principal to request to use school facilities and to obtain information on the fees charged.
+Employees who wish to use District facilities for non-District activities/events must follow the procedures outlined in GKD.
+Contact the Real Property Management Department to request use of school facilities and to obtain information on the fees charged, if applicable.